rgbprocessing/rgbprocessing.github.io/_projects/8_project.md

     </div>
 </div>
 <div class="caption">
-  <strong>Figure 4:</strong> Difference in unique states versus mean number of unique states
+  <strong>Figure 4:</strong> Difference in unique states versus mean number of unique states with equally-spaced binning
 </div>

-Figure X shows equal-width binning of mean states searched ((DFS+FMF)/2), dividing the full value range into 10 equal intervals regardless of data density.
-This reveals local performance trends across the state-space magnitude spectrum.

 **Conclusions**

-FMF and DFS demonstrate complementary strengths without heuristics.
-While DFS shows slight overall advantage (+55,905 states, p=0.70), FMF dramatically outperforms on DFS-Hardest deals (-3.44M states, n=1,542), suggesting early-move prioritization targets precisely the cases where standard DFS gets trapped in suboptimal branches.
-Solve rates are equivalent (63.5% vs 63.2%).
-Future work could run both in parallel, selecting the minimum states explored across methods to guarantee optimal path discovery while avoiding individual algorithm failure modes.

-FMF and DFS exhibit complementary performance profiles: FMF dominates DFS-Hardest deals (-3.44M states), while DFS outperforms on FMF-Hardest deals.
-Overall solve rates are equivalent (63.5% vs 63.2%)
+FMF and DFS demonstrate complementary strengths that suggest hybrid strategies will outperform either method alone.
+Parallel execution terminating when the first algorithm solves would leverage their distinct failure modes to maximize solve rate and minimize states searched.
+Future work could derive heuristic-free hybrid methods combining early-move prioritization with depth-first exploration.

+More robust evaluation is needed to distinguish computationally difficult solvable deals from unwinnable positions.
+Incorporating deal difficulty metrics independent of search performance such as structural solvability tests or lightweight win-probability estimators would enable more precise difficulty measurement and stronger algorithm comparisons.